These easy lists for moms are a must have when it comes to keeping track of it all.

-When I was young, my own mom kept track of me and my four siblings with a wall calendar.
-She would color code our schedules so she knew at a glance who had to be where.
+When I was young, my own mom kept track of our big family with a wall calendar.
+She would color code our schedules so she knew at a glance which of the five kids had to be where.

 Don’t worry, it’s not as big a deal as that sounds!
 Read on to see how to keep it simple (sweetie!).